MicrosoftDocs/win32/desktop-src/medfound/d3dauthenticatedquery-unrestrictedprotectedsharedresourcecount.md

 ---
-Description: Returns the number of protected shared resources that can be opened by any process without restrictions. ms.assetid: afbd7bb9-de71-4992-919e-e1517228dc69
+description: Returns the number of protected shared resources that can be opened by any process without restrictions. ms.assetid: afbd7bb9-de71-4992-919e-e1517228dc69
 title: D3DAUTHENTICATEDQUERY_UNRESTRICTEDPROTECTEDSHAREDRESOURCECOUNT (D3d9types.h)
 ms.topic: reference